clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/production.md

 </figure>
 </center>

-In production scenarios, the Web UI enables two operations:
+In production scenarios, the Web UI enables the following operations:

 - Ability to start and stop the profiler with the selected event type.
 - Ability to open and view the resulting flamegraph.
+- Ability to generate diffs between two flamegraphs.

-For the former, a dropdown menu that says "cpu" can be used to select a different event type.
+For the first one, a dropdown menu that says "cpu" can be used to select a different event type.
 Then, you can click "Start profiler", and the profiling will commence.
 The button will change its caption to "Stop profiling."
 Once that is clicked, the profiler will stop and generate a flamegraph.
-It is assumed that your service already does something in the background, be it serve traffic or do batch processing, so you don't have to supply code to profile like you usually do in dev time.
+It is assumed that your service already does something in the background, be it serve traffic or do batch processing, so you don't have to supply code to profile like you usually do at dev time.

 Below the profiler controls is the list of all generated profiles.
 Clicking on the link will open the flamegraph.
 The scheme used to name the flamegraph files is the following:

 ```
-<profile_id>-<event_type>-flamegraph-<timestamp>.html
+<timestamp>-<profile_id>-<event_type>-flamegraph.html
 ```

 `profile_id` can be used to refer to a profile run in functions like `generate-flamegraph` and `generate-diffgraph`.

-Each filename has a text showing the number of samples the profiler collected during this run and the file size.
+Each flamegraph row has a column showing the number of samples the profiler collected during this run.
 Use this to quickly check if you've collected enough samples during profiling — for `cpu` event type, aim to get at least 1000 samples.

-At the top right corner is a toggle to display the raw TXT profile data files and a button to delete all profiling results.
+At the top right corner there is a link to delete all profiling results.

 #### Default options